 Alongside these updates on HQ are business support resources (more info below), digital resources and a ‘working from home wellness directory’ of good news stories, online fitness and recipes.

-Upcoming events, including Accelerators and Investment Showcases are now taking place digitally, as are weekly yoga practices with Paul (thank goodness) and a new ‘pub’ quiz.
+Upcoming events, including Accelerators and Investment Showcases are now taking place digitally, as are weekly yoga practices with Paul (thank goodness).

 As things change, so will our plans, but what we can say for certain is that we are here and we’re doing all we can.
 One of the best ways we can help right now is by sharing information and signposting resources.

 Below is a list of all recently announced measures which may be of help.
 This list is continually updated and can be found, as part of the COVID-19 section, on HQ.

 Stay healthy, stay well.
 We are very much looking forward to seeing you all again, in person, very soon.

 Up to £210 million is available in continuity loans to SMEs and third sector organisations that have a challenge in continuing a live project for which they have an award from Innovate UK.

 Loans are for organisations that that find themselves facing a sudden shortage or even unavailability of funds resulting directly from the COVID-19 pandemic.